craigduncanlab/HackyHour/BioinformaticsMap.md

 featureCount will count the transcriptome information, but does so with extra alignment step so that the transcriptome counts can be referenced back to the genome (exons overlapping with transcripts, also multi-mapping reads of transcriptomes ignored for gene counts here, but contribute to transcript counts?).

 Some HPC-based advice - Galaxy: https://help.galaxyproject.org/t/how-can-i-improve-very-low-assigned-rate-in-featurecounts/758
+This [Galaxy tutorial](https://www.melbournebioinformatics.org.au/tutorials/tutorials/galaxy-workflows/galaxy-workflows/) by Simon Gladman of Melbourne University is also very helpful.

 LIMMA: Linear Models for Microarray and RNA-seq Data